 As Christians, we have a home that is being prepared for us.
 That home is nothing like this one.
 All of the things we are experiencing now (sickness, disease, hate, conflict etc.) we will NEVER experience in our forever home.
 Yet, for some reason we insist on clinging to this one and the one we should be desiring takes the back seat.
 We set our desires on earthly things.
 Not only that, we place our hope in earthly things, too.

-The events of the past few months have proven that this world has nothing for us.
+At times, life reminds us how fragile the things of this world can be.
 No matter what this year has brought your way, I hope that the focus this month refreshes your spirit.
 We have a lot to be thankful for, but we must remember to keep our eyes focused on the eternal….everything else pales in comparison.

 Click Here to Download the July 2020 Morning Time Bundle